tomassasovsky/secure_dotenv.dart/secure_dotenv/README.md

 The `@DotEnvGen` annotation configures the behavior of the code generation process.
 It has the following parameters:

 - `filename` (optional): Specifies the name of the `.env` file.
 Default value is `.env`.
-- `encryptionType` (optional): Specifies the encryption type to use for encrypting sensitive values.
-Default value is `AESMode.cbc`.
 - `fieldRename` (optional): Specifies the automatic field renaming behavior.
 Default value is `FieldRename.screamingSnake`.

 ### FieldKey